 The Committee may hold any number of PA Grand Prix races during the calendar year, but no two Grand Prix races may be the same distance.
 For example, the Grand Prix races could be 1-mile, 1-hour postal, 1,500-m, 3K, 5K, 8K, 10K, 15K, and/or 20K.

-All Grand Prix races must have a PA sanction and Race Walk amendment.
+All Grand Prix races must have a PA sanction.

 Awards for Grand Prix races will be for first, second, and third place women and first, second, and third place men.
 Race Management, at their discretion, may also award age-group awards.